 As a gummi-like snack, the sweet sucuk is made by dipping walnut strings into a grape-molasses mixture, drying them out, and then cutting them into pieces.

 You’ll find this tasty delight inboxes pretty much everywhere in Bursa if you walk the streets.
 Chestnuts from Uludağ are boiled, dipped in boiling syrup, and then cooled.
 This dessert is a Bursa specialty!

 Each box contains a variety of tasty treats that are highly addicting and sometimes even dipped in chocolate!
 Popular regional treat made by cooking chestnuts in hot syrup then dipping them in chocolate occasionally.

 Kestane şekeri is a tiny, sweet Turkish treat that is one of the most irresistible you’ll ever come across.

 30. Ayva Tatlısı

 The primary ingredient in this unique treat is quince, a sour fruit related to roses.
-I was shocked as well when I first heard about it and was unsure whether to try Ayva Tatlısı or not, but I was pleasantly delighted in the end.
+I was shocked when I first heard about this Q-something fruit or vegetable and was unsure whether to try ayva tatlısı or not, but I was pleasantly delighted in the end.

 Alternatively, you can make the same dish with a pumpkin, which is also delicious.
 Spell with me “kabak tatls” named the pumpkin version.
 Also, it is topped with pistachios or walnuts based on the recipe.

 Aşure is a pudding made from wheat, chickpeas, haricot beans, dried fruits (apricot, fig, or raisins), and nuts.
-It is one of the few Turkish desserts without animal products.
+It is one of the few desserts in Turkey without animal products.

 So, the recipe is not set in stone.
 Rosewater is used to flavor the classic pudding.
 You can also include lemon and orange zest for a zesty kick.